 For all of those reasons, it’s the same license to treat addiction to drugs or alcohol.
 Don’t let that get in your way.

-How do I find an alcohol rehab if I don’t have insurance?
+How do I find an alcohol rehab near me if I don’t have insurance?

 State-funded, nonprofit facilities offer low or no-cost treatment to low-income residents.
 The problem is access.
 Over five million Americans don’t receive treatment every year because of lax government-funded resources.